Stratified sampling and bootstrapping for approximate Bayesian computation: Case studies

 \subsection{Lotka-Volterra and sequential Monte Carlo ABC}

-Lotka-Volterra is a well studied toy model for testing inference procedures (e.g. \citealp{wilkinson2006stochastic}), and has extensively been used in the likelihood-free literature, e.g. \cite{prangle2017adapting}, \cite{papamakarios2016fast}, \cite{bootstrapped-sl}.
-The Lotka–Volterra model describes two interacting populations.
-In its original ecological setting the populations represent predators and prey.
+Lotka-Volterra is a well studied toy model for testing inference procedures, and has extensively been used in the likelihood-free literature, e.g. \cite{prangle2017adapting}, \cite{papamakarios2016fast}, \cite{bootstrapped-sl}.
+It describes the time-dynamics of the sizes of two interacting populations $X_1$ and $X_2$, and in its original ecological setting the populations represent predators and prey.
 However it is also a simple example of biochemical reaction dynamics (Markov jump process) of the kind studied in systems biology.
-It describes how the number of individuals in two populations (one of predators, the other of prey) change over time.
-Here $X_1$ represent the number of predators and $X_2$ the number of prey.
-The following reactions may take place: \begin{itemize} \item A prey may be born, with rate $\theta_{1}X_2$, increasing $X_2$ by one. \item The predator-prey interaction in which $X_1$ increases by one and $X_2$ decreases by one, with rate $\theta_{2}X_1X_2$. \item A predator may die, with rate $\theta_{3}X_1$, decreasing $X_1$ by one. \end{itemize} The model is a popular example for likelihood-free inference, in that its solution may be simulated exactly using the ``Gillespie algorithm'' \citep{gillespie1977exact}, but it is not possible to evaluate its likelihood.
-We use settings from \cite{owen2015likelihood}, which in turn have been used in \cite{prangle2017adapting} and \cite{bootstrapped-sl}.
-Data-generating parameters were $\theta_1=1$, $\theta_2=0.005$ and $\theta_3=0.6$.
+Its solution may be simulated exactly using the ``Gillespie algorithm'' \citep{gillespie1977exact}, but it is not possible to evaluate its likelihood.
+More informations on the model and the summary statistics we used within ABC are in the Supplementary Material.
+Data-generating parameters were $\theta_1=1$, $\theta_2=0.008$ and $\theta_3=0.6$.
 The simulation starts with initial populations $X_1=50$ and $X_2=100$, and including the initial values has $n_\mathrm{obs}=32$ measurements for each series, with the values of $X_1$ and $X_2$ being recorded every 2 time units.
-For ABC inference, we followed the summary statistics used in \cite{wilkinson-abc-summaries} and \cite{papamakarios2016fast}, that is a 9-dimensional vector composed of the sample mean, natural logarithm of the sample variance and first two autocorrelations of each of the two time series, together with the cross-correlation between them.
-Priors were set uniform $\log\theta_j\sim U(-6,2)$ on the log-transformed parameters, $j=1,2,3$.